Skip to main content

 How long does a Tesla battery last?

-When you lease a Tesla through us you definitely don’t need to worry as you hand the car back at the end of your lease with no further obligation.
+When you lease a Tesla through us, battery longevity isn't something you need to worry about.
+You simply hand the car back at the end of the agreement.

 How fast does a Tesla charge?